 Let’s discuss now, one the most pivotal scenes in the film: Norma’s rape scene.
 This question might sound confusing, but did it really happen?
 You see, from Norma’s point of view it did.
 However, from Vicente’s point of view it didn’t.

-Vicente did suffer during this entire ordeal.
-However, he did ruin Norma’s life after that fateful night.
-Yes, he didn’t do it intentionally.
-However, that doesn’t really matter because a young woman is dead because of him.
-Yes, she had her own problems but if he was lucid at that night, he could’ve taken better decisions.
+At the end of the day, it doesn’t really matter whether Vicente meant what he did, because a young woman is dead because if him.
+Yes, Norma had her own problems but if Vicente was lucid that night, he could’ve taken better decisions.